 - A 1 GHz carrier at any frequency >15 GHz would give a recommended 1.5 GHz offset from the edge to the start of the spurious domain.

-While such large offsets to the boundary between the OOB and spurious domain may not be necessary for an NR specification, it is quite clear that the present way of specifying unwanted emissions cannot remain intact.
+Recommended boundary offsets values are shown in Table 8.2.4-2 considering the frequency ranges and channel BWs.

+Table 8.2.4-2: Boundary offsets from the band edge